abhisekxp/-live-sky-map/README.md

-# 🌌 Live Messier Sky Map
+# 🌌 Live Sky Map

-A fullscreen real-time **Messier sky map** built with Python, Tkinter, and [Skyfield](https://rhodesmill.org/skyfield/).
+A fullscreen real-time **Sky map** built with Python, Tkinter, and [Skyfield](https://rhodesmill.org/skyfield/).
 This tool lets you visualize the current sky from your location — including the **Sun, Moon (with phase), planets, and over 30 deep-sky objects** like nebulae and galaxies.

 Ideal for **Raspberry Pi setups**, astronomy enthusiasts, or as a live sky companion during telescope sessions.